gacosta89/modeling-tool/README.md

 * Boilerplate, although I don't see it as a con but a sacrifice for all previous points.
 If we evaluate trade-offs, benefits win over cons.

+I have an article about this called [The truth behind redux boilerplate](https://medium.com/@graccba/the-truth-behind-redux-boilerplate-6af98492d45d)

 ## In deep rationale

 I've written down more in deep rationale of each piece of the architecture components.